VirginiaYonit/Cylistic-Case-Study/README.md

 ### Solution

 The project focused on data preparation and analysis, notably data cleaning, in R. I standardized column names, addressed missing values, and removed duplicates to ensure data integrity.
 Detailed documentation of each step was maintained.
+Analysis followed.
 Insights were shared on Kaggle and GitHub, supporting strategic decisions, although marketing strategy development was outside my scope.

 ### Approach